Full Spectrum LED Grow Lights - The Best Led Grow Lights?

 - when comparing grow light efficiency, many people look just at produced lumens per spent watt of energy.
 In that terms, LEDs with 70-100 lumens per watt (and these numbers are improving with every new generation of LED grow lights) are as efficient as fluorescent grow lights producing 90-110 lumens per watt.
 Also, there is something called Photosynthetically Active Radiation (PAR).
 It is the measure of the actual light energy that is of value to the plants to promote growth, flowering and bearing fruits.
 Relative PAR value of LED grow lights is higher than of any other light source.

 - LED grow lights are 'cold' lights since they operate at rather low temperatures, around 40-60°C, and because of that they can be positioned close to the plants.
 This takes advantage of the inverse square law for light - meaning that more light end up on the plants and not wasted around them.
 Also, since LEDs operate on low temperatures, they can be even positioned among the leaves (individual LEDs), not only above them, leading to stronger plant growth and bearing more fruits.
 This is very important when growing berries indoors, because plants can be tightly planted.

 - initial price of LED grow lights is the highest among most popular grow lights (fluorescent tubes, High Pressure Sodium (HPS) lights, High Intensity Discharging (HID) lights etc), however, they are solid state devices and last for a long time, up to or even more than 50.000 - 100.000 hours (for decades!).

 LED growing lights come in various sizes, shapes, strengths, spectrum numbers etc. They are often designed to fit standard E27 light bulb socket, with light housing acting as heat sink.
-Also, LED grow lights are often available as LED panels or even strips of various dimensions, making them suitable for grow shelves, efficiently utilizing area designated for indoor berry garden.
+Also, LED grow lights are often available as LED panels or even strips of various dimensions, making them suitable for grow shelves or tents, efficiently utilizing area designated for indoor berry garden.

 |LED Growing Lights||Photo||Description|